symbol/symbol-docs/source/concepts/transaction.rst

 Transactions are actions taken on the blockchain that change its state.
 In other words, how your Smart Assets are put into action.

-Transactions let you transfer :doc:`mosaics <mosaic>` between :doc:`account <account>`, transfer or configure ownership of accounts (including the use of :doc:`multisig <multisig-account>` rules), send messages and more.
+Transactions let you transfer :doc:`mosaics <mosaic>` between :doc:`accounts <account>`, transfer or configure ownership of accounts (including the use of :doc:`multisig <multisig-account>` rules), send messages and more.
 NEMs blockchain includes a built-in consensus-driven timekeeping facility, so transactions are automatically and accurately time stamped.

 **********************
 Transaction life-cycle
 **********************

-When a transaction is initiated through the API, it always returns an OK.
-It is still unconfirmed and thus not yet accepted by the network.
-At this point, it is not clear if it will get included in a block.
-Never rely on a transaction which has the state unconfirmed.
+When you announce a transaction, the REST API will always return an OK.
+At this point, it still unknown if the transaction is :ref:`valid<status-error>`.

 To know the status of the transaction, which can be OK or :ref:`Failure<status-error>`, you have to:

-1) Check the status via API endpoint
+a) Check the status via API endpoint
-2) Listen to the different :doc:`WebSocket<listener>` channels.
+b) Listen to the different :doc:`WebSocket<listener>` channels.

 .. figure:: ../resources/images/transaction-cycle.png
     :width: 800px